-- A Court has ordered you to transfer your tenancy to someone else e.g. in matrimonial proceedings - You are exercising your right to exchange with our permission - You want to assign your tenancy to someone who would be entitled to succeed to your tenancy on your death.
+- A court has ordered you to transfer your tenancy to someone else e.g. in matrimonial proceedings - You are exercising your right to exchange with our permission - You want to assign your tenancy to someone who would be entitled to succeed to your tenancy on your death.
 This can only be done with our permission.
 (This would be counted as a succession).

-10. The Right to Buy (secure fixed-term tenants only)
+10. The Right to Buy (secure tenants only)

 You must have been a Council tenant for at least five years before you can qualify to exercise your right to buy.
+(This qualifying period is only two years if your first Council tenancy began before 18 January 2005).
 The qualifying period includes all the time you have been a Council tenant at a property, not just your current one.

-We may apply to the Court to suspend the right to buy of any tenant that we suspect has behaved in an anti-social manner.
+We may apply to the court to suspend the right to buy of any tenant who we suspect has behaved in an anti-social manner.

-11. Right to Compensation for Improvements (secure fixed-term tenants only)
+11. Right to compensation for improvements (secure tenants only)